vdye/git/contrib/scalar/docs/philosophy.md

   remotes.
 * Advanced data structures, such as the `commit-graph` and `multi-pack-index` are updated automatically in the background.
-* If Watchman is installed, then the FileSystem Monitor hook is configured to use Watchman's change-tracking, providing faster commands such as `git status` or `git add`.
+* If using macOS or Windows, then Scalar configures Git's builtin File System Monitor, providing faster commands such as `git status` or `git add`.

 Additionally, if you use `scalar clone` to create a new repository, then you will automatically get these benefits: